 Depending on your hard drive size, the hibernation file is likely several gigabytes or more.
 If you don’t use hibernation and want to disable it, you can easily do so via the Command Prompt.
 Note that you shouldn’t just delete hiberfil.sys, as Windows will recreate it again.

 Right-click on the Start Button to open the Power User menu, then open a Command Prompt (Admin) or Windows PowerShell (Admin) window.
 Type the following command to disable hibernation:

 powercfg.exe /hibernate off

 That’s all it takes to disable hibernation.
 Windows should delete hiberfil.sys on its own when you do this; feel free to delete it if not.
-Note that disabling hibernate mode will also prevent your computer from using fast startup on Windows 10, which isn’t much of a loss since that can cause boot problems.
+Note that disabling hibernate mode will also prevent your computer from using fast startup on Windows 10.
+However, this isn’t much of a loss, as this feature is known to cause boot problems.

-Obviously, removing these files makes it harder to recover in case of an issue.
-With the Windows 10 Creators Update coming soon, we’d advise you to hold onto this folder until you’re sure everything is working properly.
+Obviously, removing these files makes it harder to recover data in case of an issue.
+After perming a Windows upgrade (even just to the latest version of Windows 10) we advise you to hold onto this folder until you’re sure everything is working properly.

 5. Downloaded Program Files

 This folder’s name is a bit confusing.
-It actually holds files used by internet Explorer’s ActiveX controls and Java applets, so that if you use the same feature on a website you don’t have to download it twice.
-Thus, this folder is essentially useless — ActiveX is an extremely dated technology that’s full of security holes, and Java applets are rare.
-ActiveX is exclusive to internet Explorer and you’ll probably only encounter it on ancient corporate websites these days.
+It actually holds files used by Internet Explorer’s ActiveX controls and Java applets, so that if you use the same feature on a website you don’t have to download it twice.

 Most home users don’t use IE anymore, let alone ActiveX.
 Your Downloaded Program Files folder might already be empty, but feel free to clean out its contents if it’s not.